This guide is part of our detailed series: How to Become a Personal Trainer in the UK.

 A side hustle runs alongside full-time employment but relates more closely to your passions and brings greater job satisfaction as well as additional income.
 A side hustle can also act as a springboard into a full-time business, helping you learn the skills and get some experience with the relative security of full-time employment.

 If you’re less than happy in your 9-5 job, then a fitness side hustle can help you to maintain your current role whilst allowing you to do what you really love doing.
 In the case of a personal trainer, yoga, Pilates or exercise to music instructor, that would be helping people by creating and delivering great fitness training sessions.
 A side hustle can help bridge the gap between what you want to do and what you need to do.
+Read on to find out how as a qualified fitness professional you can make a significant amount of extra money in your free time.
+If you’re not yet qualified, visit our courses page to find out details about what we offer at our venues across the UK or how you can study online to become a qualified PT or fitness professional with TRAINFITNESS.

 Benefits of the Fitness Side Hustle